conan-io/conan-package-tools/README.md

 ## Working with Bintray: Configuring repositories

 Use the argument `upload` or environment variable `CONAN_UPLOAD` to set the URL of the repository where you want to upload your packages.
 Will be also used to read from it.

 Use `CONAN_PASSWORD` environment variable to set the API key from Bintray.
+If your username in Bintray doesn't match with the specified `CONAN_USERNAME` specify the variable `CONAN_LOGIN_USERNAME` or the parameter `login_username` to ConanMultiPackager .

 If you are using travis or appveyor you can use a hidden enviroment variable from the repository setup package.

 To get an API key in Bintray to "Edit profile"/"API key".